sidhu1012/DataScientist/CONTRIBUTING.md

 ## Things to remember while contributing:
-* For major changes, please open an issue first and do discuss with the maintainer what you would like to change.
 * Please make sure to update tests case wherever necessary.
+* If any package is used that was not present in the requirements.txt, add the package name and the version used to the requirements.txt file.